Shiny White Suburban

 Nope, she said, stuffing another one into her mouth.
 She’d asked.

-She even asked if her teacher had past trauma with a strawberry.
+She even asked if her teacher had trauma from a strawberry.

 *